cbarnes5/DATA-690-WANG/assignment_01/Course-Notes.md

 list files = ls

 ## Code writing ediquitte
--Every Github repository should have a README.md -Include a title, author, and date in markdown file
+- Every Github repository should have a README.md
+- Include a title, author, and date in markdown file

 ## How to's
 ### Github